cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 <i>The <a href="https://commons.wikimedia.org/wiki/File:Trie.svg">image</a> by [nd](https://de.wikipedia.org/wiki/Benutzer:Nd) is distributed under <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">CC BY-SA 3.0</a> license.</i>
 </center>

-Formally a trie is a rooted tree, where each edge of the tree is labeled by some letter.
-All outgoing edge from one vertex must have different labels.
+Formally, a trie is a rooted tree, where each edge of the tree is labeled with some letter and outgoing edges of a vertex have distinct labels.

-Consider any path in the trie from the root to any vertex.
-If we write out the labels of all edges on the path, we get a string that corresponds to this path.
-For any vertex in the trie we will associate the string from the root to the vertex.
+We will identify each vertex in the trie with the string formed by the labels on the path from the root to that vertex.

 Each vertex will also have a flag $\text{leaf}$ which will be true, if any string from the given set corresponds to this vertex.

-Accordingly to build a trie for a set of strings means to build a trie such that each $\text{leaf}$ vertex will correspond to one string from the set, and conversely that each string of the set corresponds to one $\text{leaf}$ vertex.
+Accordingly, a trie for a set of strings is a trie such that each $\text{leaf}$ vertex corresponds to one string from the set, and conversely, each string of the set corresponds to one $\text{leaf}$ vertex.

 We now describe how to construct a trie for a given set of strings in linear time with respect to their total length.

-We introduce a structure for the vertices of the tree.
+We introduce a structure for the vertices of the tree:
 ```{.cpp file=aho_corasick_trie_definition}
 const int K = 26;